-Topics and Ana Analysis Gaps relevant Convention provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Participation and Attempt- Article 27 UNCAC Article 4(1)(i) AUCPCC ECOWAS Protocol has no similar provision.
-Criminalization of participation in commission of acts of corruption whether as an accomplice, co- conspirator, principal, agent, accessory after the fact or any other form of collaboration S 516, 517, 519 & 520 of the Criminal Code Act criminalizes conspiracy, accessories to and after the facts, in all misdemeanour and felony in and outside Nigeria.
+Topics and Ana Analysis Gaps relevant Convention provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Participation and Attempt-Article 27 UNCAC Article 4(1)(i) AUCPCC ECOWAS Protocol has no similar provision.
+Criminalization of participation in commission of acts of corruption whether as an accomplice, coconspirator, principal, agent, accessory after the fact or any other form of collaboration S 516, 517, 519 & 520 of the Criminal Code Act criminalizes conspiracy, accessories to and after the facts, in all misdemeanour and felony in and outside Nigeria.
 S. 26 of ICPC Act criminalizes abetment, acts preparatory to and attempts to commit an offence.
-S. 18 of the Money Laundering Prohibition Act criminalizes sconspiracy, aiding, abetting, counseling and attempts to commit an offence under the Act.
+S. 18 of the Money Laundering Prohibition Act criminalizes conspiracy, aiding, abetting, counseling and attempts to comseling and attempts to comseling conspiracy, aiding, abetting, counseling and attempts to commit an offence under the Act.